 Read our previous blog post to learn more about these subjects.

-You will be required to have home exams from each subject.
-If you successfully finish all of them then you will need to take official CAA exams from each subject.
+You will be required to have home exams for each subject.
+If you successfully finish all of them then you will need to take official CAA exams for each subject.
 This is a multiple-choice test session with thousands of possible questions.
-There are various materials available to can help you prepare for this exam but of course we collected many of them in our PPL Exam & Study application.
-It contains multiple books, study materials for each topic and more than 1.500 questions you might see on the CAA exam.
+There are various materials available to help you prepare for this exam but of course, we collected many of them in our PPL Exam & Study application.
+It contains multiple books, study materials for each topic, and more than 1.500 questions you might see on the CAA exam.

 Flight training

 After all the preparation you have finally arrived at the most exciting part of the training.
 Your first flight.
-In this module you will learn to handle and fly an aircraft.
-You will have one or multiple instructors who will teach you how to control the plane, take off and land.
-They will show you how to use, adjust and read the instruments on the panel, demonstrate the basic flight maneuvers, rules of a pattern circuit, etc. It is without a doubt the most important but also the most appealing part of your training.
+In this module, you will learn to handle and fly an aircraft.
+You will have one or multiple instructors who will teach you how to control the plane, take off, and land.
+They will show you how to use, adjust, and read the instruments on the panel, demonstrate the basic flight maneuvers, the rules of a pattern circuit, etc. It is without a doubt the most important but also the most appealing part of your training.

 During this time you will gain flight hours as a student, of which you must keep track of in a dedicated logbook.
-If you ever feel that this kind of paperwork is boring, or just wants to keep your flight logs safe and backed up then we can help you with that.
-Try our pilot logbook with auto-fill function for free, so you don’t have to waste your important training time with the tedious task of filling logs and calculation flight hours on your own.
-You can also easily keep record of your ratings and experience to see your overall progress with time.
+If you ever feel that this kind of paperwork is boring, or just want to keep your flight logs safe and backed up then we can help you with that.
+Try our pilot logbook with an auto-fill function for free, so you don’t have to waste your important training time with the tedious task of filling logs and calculating flight hours on your own.
+You can also easily keep a record of your ratings and experience to see your overall progress over time.

 Once you have successfully finished your CAA exams and gained enough flight experience you’ve reached one of the greatest milestones: